-We’re really looking forward to welcoming you back to Beamish!
+We’re really looking forward to welcoming you to Beamish Museum!

 Our friendly staff and volunteers will be on hand to help you and to answer any queries you may have during your visit.